 Mecham was also criticized for nominating people with problematic backgrounds for state positions.
 There was a liquor commissioner suspected of involvement in a murder in Mexico, a special assistant who left upon being charged with extortion, a tax commissioner who had not filed his own state taxes, and a state investigator twice court-martialed while a Marine.
 Receiving the most attention was an education commissioner who said teachers should not contradict the beliefs of a student, even if the student believed the world was flat.

-As Mecham's term progressed and more troubles befell him, newspaper articles began noting the increasing number of groups he offended with off-color remarks or other actions.
+As Mecham's term progressed and more troubles befell him, newspaper articles noted the increasing number of groups he offended with off-color remarks or other actions.
 The list included blacks, women, gays, liberals, Jews, Japanese-Americans, and Catholics.
 He suggested that Jews should face up to the fact that they were living in a Christian nation; that working women led to increased divorce rates; and that the eyes of visiting Japanese businessmen "went round" when they heard of the country's golf courses.
-He defended himself against charges of racism, stemming from his decision over Martin Luther King, Jr. Day and defense of a reference to black children as "pickaninnies" in a textbook.
+He defended himself against charges of racism, stemming from his decision over Martin Luther King, Jr. Day and his support of a textbook that made a reference to black children as "pickaninnies."
 Time referred to him as a "veritable faux pas factory."
 A joke book began circulating with such quips as, "What do Mecham's political appointees have in common?
 Parole officers."
 Across Arizona, motorists sported bumper stickers reading, "Pickaninny: what we did for Governor."

 With the questionable appointments and offensive statements as its basis, a recall effort began within the first year of Mecham's term.
 Political leaders, including former Republican Senator Barry Goldwater, Democratic Congressman Morris Udal, and ex-Governor Babbitt joined in the cry for his resignation.
 Mecham dismissed the recall effort, saying it was doomed to fail because the person who started it, Republican businessman Ed Buck, was gay.
 He also said he enjoyed the support of former Republican Governors Jack Williams and Paul Fannin, then a U.S. senator.